-The fecal and urine of people that is recycled for agricultural purposes is the semi-official definition of humanure.
+Humanure is the fecal and urine of people that is recycled for agricultural purposes.
 The waste of humans must be properly recycled, or composted, to eliminate any potential health risks and the contamination of water sources the raw sewage can leach into.

 During the composting process, organic material is aerobically decomposed as internal and biological heat develops.
 The humanure, livestock manure, and food scraps put into a compost pile are eaten by microscopic organisms, insects, fungi, or worms – or all of them at once.

 After the composting helpers digest the human waste, it begins to turn into a soil like matter that is then mixed with other organic materials, like straw, grass, or sawdust, or leaves.